mdavindarinaldy/fgo24-be-crud/README.md

-# Project Backend Go - E Wallet
+# Project Backend Go - CRUD

 This project was made by Muhammad Davinda Rinaldy in Kodacademy Training Program.
 This project uses Go Language (and PostgreSQL for the database) to make a backend application for basic CRUD simulation.